brennoflavio/wuzapi/README.md

 By default it will start a REST service in port 8080.
 These are the parameters you can use to alter behaviour

-* -admintoken  : sets authentication token for admin endpoints.
-If not specified it will be read from .env
 * -address  : sets the IP address to bind the server to (default 0.0.0.0)
 * -port  : sets the port number (default 8080)
 * -logtype : format for logs, either console (default) or json